-RESPIRATORY THERAPY - ASSOCIATE OF APPLIED SCIENCE (MAIOR CODE - RTH)
+RESPIRATORY THERAPY - ASSOCIATE OF APPLIED SCIENCE (MAJOR CODE - RTH)

 The Respiratory Therapy Associate of Applied Science degree prepares students to become allied health professionals specializing in the diagnosis, treatment, and care of patients suffering from cardiopulmonary disease.
-The program enables students to become competent in patient evaluation, mechanical ventilation treatment, and patient monitoring in a variety of clinical settings.
-Upon completion of the program, students are eligible to take national registry examinations to be certified as respiratory therapists.
+The program enables students to develop competencies in patient evaluation, mechanical ventilation treatment, and patient monitoring in a variety of clinical settings.
+Upon completion of the program, students are eligible to take national registry examinations required for certification as respiratory therapists.